twitter/GraphJet/README.md

 curl http://localhost:8888/userTweetGraphEdges/users?id=xxx
 ```

+The following calls are available to query the state of the in-memory bipartite graph of tweet-hashtag contents:

-+ `tweetHashtagGraphEdges/tweets`: queries for the edges incident to a particular tweet in the tweet-hashtag graph, i.e., hashtags which are contained within the tweet.
++ `tweetHashtagGraphEdges/tweets`: queries for the edges incident to a particular tweet in the tweet-hashtag graph, i.e., hashtags contained in the tweet.
 Use parameter `id` to specify tweetid (e.g., from `tweetHashtagGraph/topTweets` above).
 Sample invocation:

 ```
 curl http://localhost:8888/tweetHashtagGraphEdges/tweets?id=xxx